zhaoxlpku/DynaAct/README.md

 **DynaAct** is a framework for enhancing **sequential reasoning** in Large Language Models (LLMs) by **dynamically constructing compact action spaces**.
 It introduces a **submodular function–based optimization** that jointly maximizes **utility** (relevance to the current reasoning state) and **diversity** (non-redundant reasoning directions).

 This dynamic action selection enables LLMs to **think more efficiently** — focusing on the most informative reasoning steps while maintaining low inference latency.

+🔥 **vLLM-Accelerated MCTS**: DynaAct integrates vLLM into its MCTS module, transforming per-node serial LLM queries into batched, parallel, mixed-precision inference across GPUs.
+This dramatically accelerates expansion (candidate generation) and evaluation (multi-sample self-judging), enabling more efficient rollouts under the same compute budget.

 ---